Connecting Viraly to Claude, ChatGPT, and Cursor (MCP)

 Security

 • OAuth 2.1 + PKCE.
 Industry-standard authentication.
-Tokens are short-lived (1 hour) and refresh automatically.
+Access tokens are short-lived and refresh automatically.

 • Workspace-scoped.
-Each authorization grants access to one workspace.
-Granting access to a second workspace requires a separate OAuth flow.
+Each authorization grants access to one workspace at a time.

 • Plan limits enforced.
-The MCP server cannot bypass posts-per-month, channel limits, AI image quota, or any other plan-level cap.
+The MCP server cannot bypass posts-per-month, channel limits, AI image quota, or any other plan cap.

 Troubleshooting